MozillaSocial/mozilla-social-android/README.md

 # Firefly - A Mastodon android client

-This is a continuation of the Mozilla Social Android app that has been discontinued by Mozilla.
+This is a continuation of the Mozilla Social Android app.